- 85K+ views

 Chelsea's 10 most expensive transfers of all time

-Only a handful of clubs in all of world football can lay claim to spending as much money as Chelsea over the course of the last 10 or 15 years.
+Only a handful of clubs in all of world football can lay claim to spending as much money as Chelsea over the course of the last 20 years.

 So who are their most expensive transfers ever?

 10. Romeo Lavia - £58m (from Southampton, 2023)

 Chelsea were made to fight hard to sign Romeo Lavia from Southampton, paying a fee generally considered above the odds to beat Liverpool to the signing of the Belgium international in the summer of 2023.
 The Blues paid an initial £53m for him, with another £5m to follow in bonus payments, knocking Christian Pulisic out of their top 10 deals of all time.

 Lavia has joined the club as a player expected to make an impact immediately in the first team, but also someone who can flourish in the years ahead.

 Chelsea's faith in the player is clear.
 Despite Lavia having made just 34 appearances for Saints, he has been given a seven-year deal by the Stamford Bridge side.

 9. Alvaro Morata - £60m (from Real Madrid, 2017)

 Alvaro Morata was never a consistent regular at Real Madrid, but the form he displayed on loan at Juventus, and during his fleeting appearances for Los Blancos, suggested that he was a talismanic figure with expert instincts in the box.